Back to top anchor

 Public Inquiry into the EQC

-Following the release of the report of the Public Inquiry into the Earthquake Commission (EQC), the Government has issued a formal response and outlined a work programme to take forward the Inquiry’s recommendations.
+Following the release of the report of the Public Inquiry into the Earthquake Commission (EQC), the Government issued a formal response and outlined a work programme to take forward the Inquiry’s recommendations.
 Read the full Government response to the Public Inquiry into EQC.

 See the Beehive press release on the Government response.